 In spite of the small shift toward opposition to legal abortion, the basic contours of the debate are still intact, with most major groups lining up on the same side of the issue as they have in the past.
 For example, most people who regularly attend religious services continue to come down in opposition to abortion, while the large majority of those who rarely or never attend religious services still support legal abortion.

-Attend church services weekly; 73% favor making all abortion illegal.
-There’s your pro-life movement, and that movement is shrinking at a regular rate; is already smaller than it has been at any time in US history, and is only going to get smaller as time goes on.
+Attend church services weekly, 73% favor making all abortion illegal.
+There’s your pro-life movement, and that movement is shrinking at a regular rate.
+It is already smaller than it has been at any time in US history, and is only going to get smaller as time goes on.

 Which also addresses why abortion is not murder; because not all stages of life are protectable or even demonstrably human in any way beyond basic genetic makeup.
 Human life is governed by several necessary components; volitional will, conscious mind, corporeal existence, breath and heartbeat.
-That abortion stops a beating heart is only an observation that the autonomic functions of the brain stem have been established.
-The brain itself is not functioning in any meaningful way until well into the third trimester; and even then the brain (if it even exists) is in a sleep state until after birth, see the Scientific American article I quote above.
+Abortion stopping a beating heart is only an observation that the autonomic functions of the brain stem have been established.
+The brain itself is not functioning in any meaningful way until well into the third trimester, and even then the brain (if it even exists) is in a sleep state until after birth, see the Scientific American article I quote above.

 Halfway through my pregnancy, I learned that my baby was ill.
 Profoundly so.
 My doctor gave us the news kindly, but still, my husband and I weren’t prepared.
 Just a few minutes earlier, we’d been smiling giddily at fellow expectant parents as we waited for the doctor to see us.
 In a sonography room smelling faintly of lemongrass, I’d just had gel rubbed on my stomach, just seen blots on the screen become tiny hands.
 For a brief, exultant moment, we’d seen our son—a brother for our 2-year-old girl.